 This video demonstrates the creation of a program that uses UART0 of an AT91SAM7S256 microcontroller to transmit and receive characters.
 After the program has been built, correct operation is verified by running it in the simulator.
-Then it is downloaded and run on the target board via that source level debugger.
+Then it is downloaded and run on the target board via the source level debugger.

 This video demonstrates the creation of C++ classes to drive LED's and to read switches.
 The hardware demonstration platform is the ARM Training System.